Understanding Heroin and Opioid Detox

 Since no two addictions are the same, Cliffside Malibu offers an individualized treatment plan for each and every client.
 Treatment plans are created based on a client’s current stage of the Transtheoretical Model: Precontemplation, Contemplation, Preparation, Action, or Maintenance.
 This model helps ensure that all patients receive the best treatment path possible based on their own specific need.
 Moving our clients through this model to completion successfully is our goal each and every single day.

-Cliffside Malibu’s policy is to ensure that all people who choose treatment with us receives the best care possible.
+Cliffside Malibu’s policy is to ensure that all people who choose treatment with us receive the best care possible.
 We strive to provide a continuum of care including medically supervised detox, residential treatment, day treatment, and outpatient services.
 Our program includes not only evidence-based behavioral therapy but family therapy and holistic therapy, as well.
 Whether an individual is suffering from substance abuse and/or alcohol addiction, our programs are designed and structured to be a supportive environment in order to maintain sobriety.

 In addition to world-class treatment, Cliffside Malibu offers luxury accommodations, a serene environment, five-star dining, and plentiful amenities.
 We understand that addiction treatment is a rigorous process.
-Therefore, we provide for your comfort and relaxation at every turn, allowing you to rejuvenate, to meet the demands of treatment with your greatest energy and attention.
+Therefore, we provide for your comfort and relaxation at every turn, allowing you to rejuvenate to meet the demands of treatment with your greatest energy and attention.